Key takeaways

 Contents

-Submitting your college application is one step, and sending your SAT scores is another.
+Submitting your application is one step, and send SAT scores through the College Board account is another.
 And they don’t have to happen on the same day.
-Many students apply first, then send their scores separately through their College Board account.
+Many students apply first, then complete the process of sending SAT scores to colleges separately through their College Board account.
 Some colleges accept self-reported scores.
-Others require official reports from the start.
-Either way, your scores still count—as long as they arrive before the final deadline.
+Some colleges require official SAT score reports from the start.
+In those cases, applicants need to send official score reports through the College Board system.

 We will break down how and when to send SAT scores after you’ve submitted your application.
 You’ll learn how deadlines work, what colleges expect, how to avoid late delivery issues, and how to save money or request a fee waiver if needed.
+If you’re unsure how score delivery works, reviewing a SAT Score Report Guide can help you understand what colleges actually receive and how to track your reports.

 Here’s how a few schools handle this: